midtown-ai/glossary/glossary/p.md

  A cat has legs, fur, 2 eyes, etc. Those are positive attributes.

  See also [P], [Attribute], [Negative Attribute]

+# Posterior Belief

+ Posterior belief refers to the degree of belief in a hypothesis or claim after accounting for observed evidence.
+It is the result of updating your [prior beliefs] using [Bayes' theorem] to incorporate the likelihood of the evidence.

+ More at:
+  * ...

+ See also [P], ...

 # Precision